SimonHegele/Masterthesis/README.md

 # Masterthesis

-# Hybrid Transcriptome Assembly: <br>
-# Review, Benchmark and Application to the Transcriptome of the Cave Salamander
+## Hybrid Transcriptome Assembly: Review, Benchmark and Application to the Transcriptome of the Cave Salamander

 Includes:
 - Thesis document